-- Xylitol: Unlike the sweetener in question, xylitol contributes about 2 calories for every gram that is consumed, and it has a minimal impact on blood sugar levels.
+- Xylitol: Unlike the sweetener in question, xylitol contributes about 2 for every gram that is consumed, and it has a minimal impact on blood sugar levels.
 It also retains the same sweetness as traditional table sugar.

 Erythritol Side Effects

 There are some side effects to using erythritol, which has made this sweetener somewhat controversial.

 - GMO Issues: Many people choose to avoid GMO-derived products, as there are concerns over the long-term effect of these aspects of our food.

 - Stomach Problems: Those with sensitive , or who eat a lot of this sweetener, may experience diarrhea, or upset, but most people don’t experience these .

 - Artificial Sweeteners: Some erythritol products are blended with other artificial sweeteners, making it less of a pure and product.

 - Overeating: There are some reports that using this sweetener can stimulate the , which could lead to and weight gain.

 - Allergic Reactions: In rare cases, people may be to this substance, so speak with your before to this as your main sweetener.